yangchenyun/yangchenyun.github.com/source/_posts/2011-12-31-annual-review.md

   On March 14th, I made a [presentation][link_to_adult_learning]{:target="_blank"} at Barcamp Shanghai talking about what hinders adult learning and I met Peter and later the whole TEDxFiveStarSquare(TEDxFSS) team.

   On May 15th, I created [the site of TEDxFSS][link_to_tedxfss_site]{:target="_blank"} and designed the banner, poster and screen for this event.
-This solidates my confidence to deliver word of design and development.
+This solidates my confidence to deliver work of design and development.

   On June 7th, I started the [Napos][link_to_napos]{:target="_blank"} project at [Eleme][link_to_eleme]{:target="_blank"} and later I joined the team and took charge of UI design and frontend development.